 - Exercise an art or craft (painting, knitting, crocheting, sculpting, photography, diy gifts to prepare for the holidays.

-- Experiment in the kitchen with fall friendly, hearty but healthy meals.
+- Experiment in the kitchen with filling but healthy meals.

 - If you are craving a certain chain coffee shop’s PSL, experiment with making your own.

 - Take a walk around the neighborhood.